zserge/zserge.github.io/src/blog/tcl-interpreter.md

 store scripts in ROM).

 A special macro `tcl_each(s, len, skip_error)` can be used to iterate over all the tokens in the string.
-If `skip_error` is false - the loop ends when the string ends, otherwise the loop breaks on syntax errors such as unexpected EOF.
+If `skip_error` is true - then unexpected EOF is not considered to be an error.
 This allows to validate the input string without evaluating it and detect when a full command has been read.

 A good use case is reading commands from the serial port byte by byte.
 You can accumulate data in a buffer without executing it until the lexer reports the